aymericzip/smart_doc_RAG/POST.md

 - Generating embeddings and storing them for quick vector similarity searches,
 - Finally handing it off to ChatGPT with the relevant context.

-I’m not an AI expert—this is just a solution that I found works well for my needs.
+I’m not an AI expert,this is just a solution that I found works well for my needs.
 If you have any tips on improving efficiency or a more polished approach, **please let me know**.
 I’d love to hear feedback on vector storage solutions, chunking strategies, or any other performance tips.

 **Thanks for reading and feel free to share your thoughts!**